LukasZrout/bdfToSVG/README.md

 A clientside webbrowser application

 # Want to run it locally?
 Just opening index.html sadly won't do the trick.
-Because of CORS, your initial request has to be http.
+Because of CORS, the Ajax-Requests have to be http.
 Put it on a local webserver and it should work

 # Changelog